SansGuidon/bookmarks/README.md

 * [TimestampConvert.com](https://www.timestampconvert.com/) - Convert dates to or from timestamps online
 * [Hourly rate calculator](https://usepastel.com/hourly-rate-calculator) - A calculator for freelancers to use as a guide to costs, billable hours and desired profit.
 Takes 10-15 min to complete.
 * [Google Dataset Search](https://toolbox.google.com/datasetsearch) - Dataset Search enables users to find datasets stored across the Web through a simple keyword search.
+* [Url Checker](http://urlchecker.org/) - Multi URL checker, can work from an input list.

 # Gaming :video_game:
 * [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos